Auto Scaling Definition

 For emergencies and unplanned events, the multiple instances created by horizontal auto scaling may increase resiliency.
 For this reason, it is often the preferred approach for cloud-based businesses.

-Avi Networks delivers predictive auto scaling and elastic load balancing.
-The Avi Controller can scale both application instances and load balancers based on application usage and traffic patterns.
+The VMware NSX Advanced Load Balancer delivers predictive auto scaling and elastic load balancing.
+The Controller can scale both application instances and load balancers based on application usage and traffic patterns.

 Legacy, appliance-based application delivery controllers (ADCs) can become the bottlenecks because their capacity is static and cannot scale dynamically.
-Avi Vantage resolves this issue by matching traffic patterns, enabling dynamic scaling of resources.
+The VMware NSX Advanced Load Balancer resolves this issue by matching traffic patterns, enabling dynamic scaling of resources.

 Learn how to enforce auto scale thresholds for vertical or horizontal resource scaling in real time.